bighippo999/bit-order-queues/readme.txt

 == Installation ==

-1. Upload `bit-order-queues` to the `/wp-content/plugins/` directory
+1. Upload `bit-wc-order-queues` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==